opendocsg/slw-judgments-backfill/2005_SGCA_10/report.md

 **The decision below**

-11     Before we go to the judge’s findings (reported at [2004] 4 SLR 841), it would be helpful for the relevant contractual provisions to be set out.
+11     Before we go to the judge’s findings (reported at <span class="citation">[2004] 4 SLR 841</span>), it would be helpful for the relevant contractual provisions to be set out.
 These are:

  (a) cl 10.00 of the letter of acceptance: